i4Trust/tutorials/PacketDelivery-ReferenceExample/README.md

 Note that when deploying the environment of No Cheaper as well, a separate Data Service Consumer environment needs to be deployed.

+Once you set up the system according to the tutorial, checkout the [Bringing the pieces together](https://github.com/i4Trust/training/blob/main/2_Technology/7_Specific_components_for_Data_Spaces/i4Trust%20Data%20Spaces%20-%20Detailed%20look%20into%20the%20reference%20example.pdf) presentation, to find out about the capabilites and learn f.e. how to sell, serve and access services via VerifiableCredentials on the Marketplace.